agalex1974/CreoSurfaceReconstructionFromPC/README.md

 After setting this environment variable the code should be able to compile and build in Visual Studio by selecting the ReleaseOpenMP option in the build settings. <br>
 The plugin is built in the directory **CreoUI** so the directory should look like in the image below.
 The DLL built shoud be **CreoSurfaceReconstructionFromPC.dll**:<br>
 ## Most proper way to proceed
-The protk.dat file in the folder CreoUI contains the information for the plugin to load and follpwing these steps does not need to change.<br>
+The protk.dat file in the folder CreoUI contains the information for the plugin to load.<br>
+The follpwing steps need to be followed for the plugin to exectute:<br>

  1. Execute Creo Parametric
  2. Go to File->Options->Options->Environment->Working directory->Browse... and open the directory where CreoUI is, see image below.
 Make sure the protk.dat is in this directory.